charlierobin/charlierobin/README.md

 Another software trip down memory lane, this one a re-hashing of the old Flying Toasters screensaver from the [Berkeley Systems After Dark](https://en.wikipedia.org/wiki/After_Dark_(software)) collection.

-I started to re-do the toasters’ wings and flapping animations, which in retrospect I now think was a mistake: I should have just stuck with the original graphics (like a few of the other versions out there did, for instance [Robert Venturini’s](https://github.com/robertventurini/FlyingToasters) much better one).
+I started to re-do the toasters’ wings and flapping animations, which in retrospect I now think was a mistake: I should have just stuck with the original graphics (like a few of the other versions out there did, for instance [Robert Venturini’s](https://github.com/robertventurini/FlyingToasters) much better version).

-Still, it is what is, so what we have here is a straightforward [screensaver version](https://github.com/charlierobin/flying-toasters) (Intel only, though, and with added TIE fighters and X-Wing fighters for some reason), a [“live desktop” version](https://github.com/charlierobin/flying-toasters-live-desktop-xojo-opengl) (which over the years I’ve come to prefer), and [another desktop version](https://github.com/charlierobin/flying-toasters-original) which I think was just a test of some kind.
+Still, it is what is: so what we have here is a straightforward [screensaver version](https://github.com/charlierobin/flying-toasters) (Intel only, though, and with added TIE fighters and X-Wing fighters for some reason), a [“live desktop” version](https://github.com/charlierobin/flying-toasters-live-desktop-xojo-opengl) (which over the years I’ve come to prefer), and [another desktop version](https://github.com/charlierobin/flying-toasters-original) which I think was just a test of some kind.

 ## Unity Input Manager Editor [▶︎](https://github.com/charlierobin/unity-input-manager)

-Back in the days before Unity revamped handling user input, I found managing (and even remembering how) all the different input axes options and setting a real pain in the you-know-what.
+Back in the days before Unity revamped handling user input, I found managing (and even just remembering) all the different input axes options and settings a real pain in the you-know-what.

 So I wrote this app to help me maintain some simple input axis template libraries, and to help copy/paste input axes between different Unity projects or into new projects.